At 11 am on 11 November 1918 the guns of

 But he also had an impish quality, he had a cheekiness and a cockiness which just made him absolutely irresistible.

-Where before, artists and groups either evolved their musical style and appearance or remained unchanging, David Bowie seemed to be in permanent revolution.
+and appearance or remained unchanging, David Bowie seemed to be in

 He defied any label.
 Music, fashion, sexuality: all were Bowie's playthings.
 He was truly an artistic chameleon.